 1. Reduce Product Catalog Complexity

-PIM software drives simplicity when it comes to businesses with multitudes of products or variants.
+PIM software for Industrial companies drives simplicity when it comes to businesses with multitudes of products or variants.
 With catalogs filled with unending product data, uploading it onto an ecommerce platform like Shopify is no easy assignment.
 While bulk uploading is possible, what happens when updates are needed?
 All businesses need a centralized system of product information.

 Gather and centralize scattered data

 Gathering your data and uploading it onto PIM helps avoid that tedious process of doing so straight on any ecommerce platform.
 By determining all your sources of product data, depending on where you receive your parts and components from, as well as departmental sources, Excel spreadsheets, files, and other systems you may have, you can compile it all together for easy bulk uploading onto PIM.

 Much like a robust product catalog database, PIM organizes all your products and their attributes by category.
 Any and all assets and media files will also connect directly with their products.
 From there, updating and editing product information are much easier.
 For example, if all products under the screwdriver categories need updates to their material, the faceted search hones in on all the exact subtypes of screwdriver based on that old material, edit it, and the new information is pushed onto all product pages automatically.

 Add more products simply on a single centralized database

 Being able to handle all products on PIM vastly reduces time-to-market for manufacturers.
 Adding new products is a more organized, systematic process with PIM’s workflow options.
 The environment encourages timely project management and collaboration.